cfneese/LoomisWood/docs/index.md

 data that trigger these dependencies are not necessarily changed programmatically.

-DoBandCoeffUpdate calculates Line_LWm and Line_DF (delta frequency) whenever BandCoeff changes.
-The Loomis-Wood plot is essentially a scatter plot of Line_LWm vs. Line_DF.
+DoBandCoeffUpdate calculates Line_LWm and Line_DF (delta frequency) whenever BandCoeff changes. Â  The Loomis-Wood plot is essentially a scatter plot of Line_LWm vs. Line_DF.
 Since BandCoeff changes rather infrequently, Line_LWm and Line_DF can be calculated completely whenever BandCoeff changes, without performance degradation.

-However, in order to get the triangle line shape that reflects intensity, width, and assignment in the Loomis-Wood plot, we actually plot Triangle_Yup, Triangle_Ydown vs Triangle_X, with the mode of Triangle_Yup set to Fill to Next.
-The Triangle_ waves (including Triangle_Color) are calculated by DoTriangleUpdate.
+However, in order to get the triangle line shape that reflects intensity, width, and assignment in the Loomis-Wood plot, we actually plot Triangle_Yup, Triangle_Ydown vs Triangle_X, with the mode of Triangle_Yup set to Fill to Next. Â  The Triangle_ waves (including Triangle_Color) are calculated by DoTriangleUpdate.

 DoTriangleUpdate executes whenever the ::Lines:Assignments wave is changed.
-This occurs whenever an assignment is made, changed or removed.
-The response of making an assignment must be rapid, hence this function must execute as quickly as possible.
-Thus, the Triangle_ waves do not contain information to render the entire line list, but just the portion of the line list that is to be displayed.
+This occurs whenever an assignment is made, changed or removed. Â  The response of making an assignment must be rapid, hence this function must execute as quickly as possible. Â  Thus, the Triangle_ waves do not contain information to render the entire line list, but just the portion of the line list that is to be displayed. Â
 Furthermore, the size of these waves is fixed at FIVEMAX_PEAKS_PER_PLOT.
 Redimensioning the Triangle_ waves takes too much time.